LaboratoireMecaniqueLille/crappy/docs/source/features.rst

      Only intended for an internal use in our laboratory as it is not commercially available.

+- :ref:`Camera GStreamer`

+  This camera object opens video streams using the Python binding of `Gstreamer
+  <https://gstreamer.freedesktop.org/>`_.
+It can open a camera by path (in
+  Linux) or number (in Windows and Mac), in which case the GStreamer pipeline is generated automatically.
+Alternatively, it can also open a stream following a custom pipeline given by the user.

+  Compared to the :ref:`Camera OpenCV` camera, the GStreamer one is less CPU-intensive and is compatible with more devices.
+Its dependencies are however harder to install (especially on Windows) and it is harder to make it work properly.

+- :ref:`Camera OpenCV`

+  This camera object opens video streams using OpenCV.
+It allows tuning the device number, as well as the image format and the number of channels.
+It is mostly compatible with USB cameras, and its dependencies are straightforward to install.

 - :ref:`Camera link`

   Allows reading from a camera communicating over Camera Link plugged to a